State CE and License Information

 Access your state’s proctor and licensing requirements

 Your test day could look a little different based on the state where you’re earning or renewing your license.
-See the our Proctor Test Administer Requirements to get details on the proctor requirements in your state.
+See the our State Proctor Requirements to get details on the proctor requirements in your state.

 - As a general rule, the proctor of an exam that will be submitted for state CE credit: